Yoni Steam Q&A

-First off, you might be wondering, what on Earth is Vaginal/Yoni Steaming?
+First off, you might be wondering, what is yoni steaming?

 Vaginal steaming, also known as yoni steaming, is a practice that was used throughout the world to support uterine and menstrual health for thousands of years.
 Unfortunately, with the onset of Western gynecology in the late 19th century, vaginal steaming was part of the wisdom lost though the banishment of midwifery.